webdivelement/projicon/README.md

 # projicon

-_A tool to generate text-based icons for projects._
+_A simple tool to generate text-based icons for projects._

 - [Usage](#usage)
 - [Contributing](#contributing)